20 Best Major U.S. Airports

 The airport located in the “Happiest Place on Earth” is often abuzz with giddy children on their way to or home from Disney World or Universal theme parks.
 Regardless of whether you consider that a plus or a minus, navigating your way around MCO, finding a bite to eat, and checking TSA wait times are a breeze with the terrific Orlando airport app.
 The airport’s art program is delightful thanks to intricate tile floors, glass etchings of animals, and a gorgeous pair of artistically-rendered manatees on the wall between terminals A and B. There’s a grand Hyatt Regency Hotel on site and to speed up your security process, both Global Entry and CLEAR are available at the Orlando airport.
-Find out what it’s like to work for and fly on the world’s best airline.

 Sky Harbor International Airport (PHX)

 Airports can often be a food desert for vegans and vegetarians but not in Phoenix.
 There are many meatless and dairy-free choices at Sky Harbor boldly trademarked as America’s Tastiest Airport®.
 (Just be sure to steer clear of these 11 foods you should never eat at an airport.)
 If Phoenix is your final destination, connecting to the downtown area is quick and easy thanks to the PHX Sky Train running 24 hours a day, seven days a week.
 International travel is easy with CLEAR and Global Entry kiosks available at Phoenix Sky Harbor airport.